wolgwang1729/Sherlock/APPROACH.md

 # Approach

-This project performs lightweight Bitcoin transaction chain analysis over Core-style blk/rev/xor inputs and emits both machine-readable JSON and a human-readable Markdown report.
+This project performs lightweight Bitcoin transaction chain analysis over Core-style blk/rev/xor inputs and emits machine-readable JSON that is presented through interactive web visualizations.
 The implementation is intentionally rule-based: it tries to surface likely transaction patterns quickly, with explicit low/medium/high confidence tiers, rather than claiming perfect wallet attribution or deanonymization.

 ---